Arataki Itto: Cultural impact

 Arataki Itto has been warmly received by players.
 After miHoYo released his official character artwork, fans immediately began discussing and comparing him to other characters such as Zhongli.
 On Twitter, his artwork was retweeted over 100,000 times within several hours and by the end of the day, retweets exceeded 160,000 and likes surpassed 370,000.
 Kotaku's Sisi Jiang said that compared to the many "pretty boy" character previously released in Genshin Impact, more muscular anime-style characters such as Itto are rare and highly anticipated by players.
 Fans compared him to strong characters such as Kyojuro Rengoku from Demon Slayer: Kimetsu no Yaiba and Ibaraki-dōji from the mobile game Onmyōji.

 According to PCGamesN and Game Rant, the character banner featuring the Wanderer and Arataki Itto generated over US$3.79 million in revenue on its first day of release and more than US$17.43 million in its first week.
+(Note: In Genshin Impact and other gacha games, a banner is the game's limited-time gacha event where players spend in-game currency (and sometimes real-world money) for the chance to get certain exclusive characters and weapons.
+For most characters, it is impossible to get them outside of their banners.)
 However, Itto's share of the revenue was estimated to only be about 8%.
 Players also expressed their fondness for Itto through cosplay, fan art, and fan videos.
 Game Rant reported that a Malaysian restaurant even offered free meals to customers who owned Arataki Itto in Genshin Impact; all they had to do was show the in-game character screen when ordering their meal.

 Because the weapon depicted in Itto's character artwork, the "Oni King's Kanabou", resembles a chocolate-covered ice cream bar, fans edited the artwork to replace the club with ice cream, creating an internet meme.
 Later in December 2021, the Chinese ice cream brand Suibian announced a collaboration with Genshin Impact, releasing a co-branded chocolate-covered ice cream bar inspired by the meme.